The project to promote support for people with neurodevelopmental disorders

 Social issues to be addressed

-People with developmental disorder characteristics (*1) are able to demonstrate their abilities by matching their characteristics with the environment, and there are many examples of them being successful, mainly overseas.
-However, in Japan, the employment rate is lower than for other types of disabilities, such as physical disabilities, and the Japan Research Institute estimates that there are 2.4 million unemployed people (*2).
-One of the direct causes of this situation is thought to be the lack of reasonable consideration given to the characteristics of developmental disorders in the workplace.
+People with neurodevelopmental traits (*1) can demonstrate their potential by matching the traits and the environment.
+An increasing number of people with such characteristics play an active role in employment, mainly overseas.
+However, in Japan, the employment rate is lower than for other types of challenges, such as physical disabilities, and the Japan Research Institute estimates that 2.4 million people with neurodevelopmental traits are unemployed (*2).
+One of the direct causes of this situation is thought to be the lack of reasonable accommodation for neurodevelopmental traits in the workplace.

-On the other hand, given that developmental disorders are characterized by difficulties in viewing oneself objectively and communicating with others, it is difficult for people with developmental disorders to seek reasonable accommodations and take action on their own when they are not well matched to the work environment.
-As a result, there are many cases of people with developmental disorders being unable to fully demonstrate their abilities at work, experiencing repeated failures, and suffering from mental health problems due to the accumulation of maladjustment, leading to unstable employment and long-term inability to work.
-In addition, from the perspective of society as a whole, the fact that people with developmental disorders are not able to fully utilize their abilities is an issue that must be addressed immediately from the perspective of securing the workforce during a period of rapid population decline.
+On the other hand, given that neurodevelopmental disorders are characterized by difficulties in viewing oneself objectively and communicating fluently with others, it is difficult for people with such characteristics to seek reasonable accommodations and take action on their own when they are not well matched to the work environment.
+As a result, many people with neurodevelopmental disorders experience unstable employment and long-term inability to work based on mental health problems arising from the accumulation of maladjustment, such as being unable to demonstrate their potential at work or repeating failures.
+In addition, from the perspective of securing the workforce during a period of rapid population decline, the fact that people with neurodevelopmental disorders are not able to fully utilize their abilities in Japan as a whole is an issue that must be addressed immediately.

-People with developmental disorders are born with a different brain function, which means that their perceptions, feelings, and behavior patterns differ from those of typically developing people (people without developmental disorders), and this can easily cause problems in their daily lives.
-Although there are things they are not good at, if their characteristics and environment match, their "weaknesses" can turn into "strengths."
-For example, they can make use of their strengths in the form of meticulousness and carefulness, logical thinking and behavior, a wealth of ideas, high motivation, and concentration.
+Neurodevelopmental disorders are conditions in which the way the brain works from birth causes differences in how things are perceived and felt and in behavioral patterns compared to typical development (a condition without neurodevelopmental disorders).
+These differences can sometimes cause difficulties in their daily lives.
+Although people with neurodevelopmental disorders have things they are not good at, if their traits and environment match, their "weaknesses" can turn into "strengths."
+For example, they can use their strengths in meticulousness and carefulness, logical thinking and behavior, a wealth of ideas, high motivation, and concentration.

-Symptoms vary from person to person, and some people have symptoms that are difficult for others to see, and it is common for multiple developmental disorders to overlap.
-In addition to the symptoms shown in the diagram, people may also be diagnosed with a developmental disorder if they have persistent tics or stuttering.
+Symptoms vary from person to person, and some are difficult for others to recognize.
+It is common for one person to have multiple neurodevelopmental disorders.
+In addition to the symptoms shown in the figure, people may also be diagnosed with a neurodevelopmental disorder if they have persistent tics or stuttering.

 (*2) Source: Estimated by the Japan Research Institute based on the Japan Student Services Organization's "Survey on the Actual Situation Regarding Support for Students with Disabilities at Universities, Junior Colleges, and Colleges of Technology in FY2022 (Reiwa 4) - Results Report," the Ministry of Internal Affairs and Communications' "Reiwa 4 Information and Communications White Paper," and the Ministry of Education, Culture, Sports, Science and Technology's "Survey Results on Children and Students Who Require Special Educational Support Enrolled in Regular Classes (Reiwa 4)"